 Nature in Mind provides varied opportunities and activities related to nature in small, supportive groups.

 How to Get Involved

-You can apply to Nature in Mind if you are over 18 and are living with a health condition and would find it difficult to access green spaces and nature activities without support.
+You can apply to Nature in Mind if you are over 18, living with a health condition and would find it difficult to access green spaces and nature activities without support.
 You don’t need a medical diagnosis.

-To take part in Nature in Mind ask your support worker, health professional, or doctor to complete our referral form.
-If you are not able to do this you can complete it yourself.
+To take part in Nature in Mind ask your support worker, health professional, or GP to complete our Referral Form.
+If this is not possible, you can also complete the form yourself.

 Once we have received your completed Referral Form, we will contact you by letter to let you know that you have been accepted and are now free to book onto activities.

-Nature in Mind publishes a new activities programme every two months, which include weekly sessions on St Ann’s Allotment, Southwell Minster, Attenborough Nature Reserve, Sherwood Forest, Newstead Abbey, the Arboretum and many other interesting places.
+Nature in Mind publishes a new activity programme every two months, which includes weekly sessions at St Ann’s Allotment, Southwell Minster, Attenborough Nature Reserve, Sherwood Forest, Newstead Abbey, the Arboretum and many other interesting places.

 Conservation: Making a difference to nature

 British Wildlife is under threat and needs all the support it can get.
 Conservation activities offer us the chance to help look after local green spaces and make them better for both wildlife and people.
-Some organisations run free events for Nature in Mind and the conservation activities offer an opportunity to give something back.
-Activities take place at a gentle pace with regular breaks for rest and a hot drink.
-They can help you develop new skills such as learning to use tools, and also help you to understand how certain wildlife areas are looked after and why.
-Activities may include trimming back vegetation, controlling invasive species, planting, and managing hedgerows.
-Why not give it a go and feel like you are making a difference to our world.
+Some organisations run free events for Nature in Mind and conservation-based activities offer an opportunity to give something back.
+These activities are delivered at a gentle pace, with regular breaks for a rest and hot drink.
+They can help you to develop new skills such as learning to use tools, and also help you to understand how certain wildlife areas are looked after, and why.
+You could find yourself trimming back vegetation, controlling invasive species, planting, and managing hedgerows.
+Why not give it a go and feel like you are making a difference to our world?